 The collection includes a number of non-English languages, most of these either Gaelic or south Asian.
 The Gaelic poems came from David Hart’s own roots and contacts ; the south Asian poems are due to the good offices of the poet Debjani Chatterjee.

-The collection was compiled between 1999 and 2001 and for those in the know, it was an exciting time, as fifty creators around the country pondered the same subject, the experience of waiting common to us all.
+The collection was compiled between 1999 and 2001 and for those who knew what was going on, it was an exciting time, as fifty creators – ‘creatives’ – around the country pondered the same subject, the experience of waiting common to us all.
 David didn’t just approach people for a poem and then make a judgement, but worked alongside many of them as their contributions came to fruition, acting as critic, as guide, almost as midwife.
 You can read David’s account of how he accomplished his commissioning task here.

 The collection was funded initially just by the Arts Council of England “New Audiences” scheme.
 Later, NHS Estates contributed, making a major re-print possible (the division of the NHS known as Estates is now defunct).